ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 The other is booting FreeDOS, it is pretty banged up, and I don't have a floppy drive for it. $140

-## Two video cameras from the early 80s
+## Two ENG video cameras from the early 80s,

-These are not camcorders.
-I think they were ENG cameras from news studios.
-Require a dedicated power brick to supply video out (included).
-One is a sony, the other is a panasonic.
-Tested and working, cases included.
-Sample footage or details if required.

 including power supplies, video output cables, and cases. (details on request)

-$100/each + shipping
+$100/each

 ## Amiga 2000

 with a CF card adapter (Working!) and a Video Toaster card (unknown condition, haven't had time to track down the video toaster software to test.)

-Boots, plays games, has a keyboard to ps/2 adapter and an optical mouse. $750 + shipping

-## Amiga RockGen Genlock

-Cheap, basic genlock.
-Works with the Amiga 2000, and should work with other amigas as well.
-Allows you to superimpose amiga graphics over a live video stream.

-$50 shipped in the US

-## Panasonic AV Mixer- WJ-MX10

-This is a hardware video mixer, used to stabalize signals, generate special effects and transitions, and just generally manipulate multiple Composite video signals.

-$175 + shipping

 ## BASIC Engine Kits

 i have ...
 18 or 19 BASIC Engine kits [https://basicengine.org/](https://basicengine.org/)

 I have boards and all the required components.
 They're unassembled, because I haven't managed to crack surface mount soldering yet.
-I can do unassembled kits.

-$20 shipped in the US.
+I can do unassembled kits for $20 shipped in the US.

 ## Toys